sambetts/graph-calling-bots/src/teamsapps/teams-calling-orchestrator/README.md

 4. When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.

 ## Configuring Solution
-The Teams app relies on the [Group Calling Bots - Azure Functions App](https://github.com/sambetts/graph-calling-bots/blob/main/src/examples/Group/GroupCallingBotFunctionsApp/README.md) project running, either locally or in
+The Teams app relies on the [Group Calling Bots - Azure Functions App](https://github.com/sambetts/graph-calling-bots/blob/main/src/examples/Group/GroupCallingBotFunctionsApp/README.md) project running, either locally or in a real Azure functions app.

+If you want to override the default localhost value for the bot API endpoint, search for ``BOT_ENDPOINT`` environment variable and change accordingly.

 ## Directory Layout